c-edwards-eco/Digital-Twin-3/README.md

 1. Open the saved Power BI query **Digital Twin Data**.
 2. Export the results as a CSV file.
-3. Open Digital Twin 3.
+3. Open the Digital Twin 3 in your browser.
-4. Use **Load catalogue data** to select the exported CSV.
+4. Select **Load catalogue data** to upload the exported CSV.
 5. The application processes the file locally in the browser.

 Once the catalogue data has been loaded, the map updates to reflect the current bookcase assignments recorded in the library catalogue.